joeblew999/pb-stack/boot/README.md

 This utility helps bootstrap your development environment by installing essential tools and configurations.
 It can be run in a GUI mode or via the command line.

-All `task` commands should be run from within this `/Users/apple/workspace/go/src/github.com/joeblew999/pb-stack/boot/` directory.

 ## Running with Task